Bulmershe Court

-Bulmershe Court was a campus of the University of Reading, situated in what is now the Reading suburb of Woodley, in the English county of Berkshire.
+Bulmershe Court was a campus of the University of Reading, situated in the Reading suburb of Woodley, in the English county of Berkshire.

-Historically, Bulmershe Court has been the name of a manor and of two quite distinct country houses, one of which still stands but is now known as Bulmershe Manor.
+The site first opened for teaching in 1964 as Bulmershe College, which merged with the University of Reading in 1989 to create the Bulmershe Court campus.
+The campus closed in 2012 and all its activities were moved to either the London Road Campus or Whiteknights Park.
+In December 2013, the site was acquired for a residential development, and the existing buildings on the site were then largely demolished following a fire.
+The residential development was completed in 2018.

-The site first opened for teaching in 1964 as Bulmershe College.
-That merged with the University of Reading in 1989 to create the Bulmershe Court campus.
-It closed in 2012 and all its activities were moved to either the London Road Campus or Whiteknights Park.
-In December 2013, the site was acquired for a residential development.
+The name "Bulmershe Court" originally belonged to the Grade II* listed Bulmershe Manor (or Old Bulmershe Court), a separate house which still stands some way to the north east of the former campus site.
+The same name was subsequently used for Woodley House, the house which was demolished in 1962 to make way for Bulmershe College, which in turn became the university campus of Bulmershe Court in 1989.

 Campus

 Academic profile

 Bulmershe College became the Bulmershe Court Campus of the University of Reading in 1989, housing its Faculty of Education (later Institute of Education) and Community Studies (later School of Health and Social Care).
 It continued to offer courses in education, community studies, social work, and film, theatre and television studies until 2011/12.